cdktf/cdktf-provider-snowflake/docs/provider.java.md

 - *Type:* java.lang.String

+Use `account_name` and `organization_name` instead.

 Specifies your Snowflake account identifier assigned, by Snowflake.
+The [account locator](https://docs.snowflake.com/en/user-guide/admin-account-identifier#format-2-account-locator-in-a-region) format is not supported.
 For information about account identifiers, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html).
+Required unless using `profile`.
 Can also be sourced from the `SNOWFLAKE_ACCOUNT` environment variable.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#account SnowflakeProvider#account}

+---

+##### `accountName`<sup>Optional</sup> <a name="accountName" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.accountName"></a>

+- *Type:* java.lang.String

+Specifies your Snowflake account name assigned by Snowflake.

+For information about account identifiers, see the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier#account-name).
 Required unless using `profile`.
+Can also be sourced from the `SNOWFLAKE_ACCOUNT_NAME` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#account SnowflakeProvider#account}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#account_name SnowflakeProvider#account_name}

 ---